VoxaAI/voxa/docs/index.rst

-.. alexa-statemachine documentation master file, created by sphinx-quickstart on Tue Jan 24 15:18:17 2017.
+.. voxa documentation master file, created by sphinx-quickstart on Tue Jan 24 15:18:17 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to alexa-statemachine's documentation!
+Welcome to Voxa's documentation!
 ==============================================

 Installation
 -------------
-Alexa State Machine is distributed via ``npm``
+Voxa is distributed via ``npm``

 .. code-block:: bash

-  $ npm install alexa-statemachine --save
+  $ npm install voxa --save

 Initial Configuration
 ---------------------